Waste Disposal Request, Skips and More…

 Are there charges for items in good condition which could be re-used?

-Firstly, please offer items that are in good condition to other departments using the Warp-it re-use portal; re-homing items via Warp-it is free of charge if the items are stored locally (the person claiming items is responsible for any collection/delivery costs).
+Firstly, please offer items that are in good condition to other departments using the Warp-it re-use portal; re-homing items via Warp-it is free of charge when the items are stored locally (the person claiming items is responsible for any collection/delivery costs).
 However, if your item does not find a home and you would like it removed, you will need to complete the online Waste Disposal Request Form.
-Charges will then apply in-line with the details above.
+Portering labour charges will apply for the collection of all items.

 Where items in good condition are sent for disposal, the Porters will assess them and, at their discretion, put them into storage (if there is space available) to be advertised for re-use via the Warp-it platform.
-When items are "rescued" in this way, the disposal charge paid by the original owner covers the subsequent storage and advertisement on Warp-it.
-The disposal charge also covers final disposal, if the item cannot be re-homed.
-The storage, advertising via Warp-it and any disposal is jointly managed by Sustainability Services and Portering Services.
+When items are "rescued" in this way, the Portering charge paid by the original owner covers the cost of the Porters moving the items to storage for advertisement on Warp-it.
+The storage, advertising via Warp-it and any disposal is jointly managed by Sustainability and Portering teams.

 Skip to content